 The students at L & C singing Jesus Loves the Little Children during our visit

-Students accepting the donations during our June 2022 visit
+Students accepting the donations during one of our visits

-CDTC is another Christian refugee school in Mae Sot that also houses about 100 children.
+CDTC is another Christian refugee school in Mae Sot that houses nearly 200 children.
 Without the luxury of a building, CDTC students live in dorms made of tree branches and wood...no doors, no windows, no beds.
-They receive two meals a day and bathe at a spring in a nearby field.
-In addition to donating food to CDTC, in June 2022, we had the honor of spending a couple of days working with the kids to replace a leaky roof on one of the girls' dorms.

 A friendly game of volleyball